kbase/kb_sdk/README.md

 # ![alt text](https://avatars2.githubusercontent.com/u/1263946?v=3&s=84 "KBase") KBase SDK

-**This software is still in beta and should only be used for internal KBase development.**

-The KBase SDK is a set of tools for developing new modules that can be dynamically registered and run on the KBase platform.
-Modules include all code, specification files, and documentation needed to define and run a set of methods in the KBase Narrative interface.
+The KBase SDK is a set of tools for developing new KBase Apps that can be dynamically registered and run on the KBase platform.
+Apps are grouped into modules that include all code, dependencies, specification files, and documentation needed to define and run Apps in the KBase Narrative interface.
+By using [Docker](https://www.docker.com) combined with the KBase Catalog, you can build and run a new Hello World App in KBase in minutes.

-There are a number of restrictions on module functionality that will gradually be lifted as the SDK and KBase platform are refined.
+There are still some general restrictions on functionality that will gradually be lifted as the SDK and KBase platform are refined.
 The current set of restrictions are:

-- Runs on a standard KBase worker node (at least 2 cores and 22GB memory)
+- Runs completely on a standard KBase worker node (at least 2 cores and 22GB memory)
 - Operates only on supported KBase data types
 - Requires either no or fairly limited amounts of reference data
 - Uses existing data visualization widgets
 - Does not require new uploaders/downloaders
-- Wrapper written in Python, Java, or Perl
+- Wrapper written in Python, Java, R, or Perl

+If you have a tool you would like to register with KBase that cannot meet these requirements, please contact us to discuss possible solutions.

 In order to register your SDK module, you have to be an approved KBase developer.
-To become an approved KBase developer, first create a standard KBase user account through http://kbase.us.
-Once you have an account, please contact us with your username and we will help with the next steps.
+To become an approved KBase developer, first create a standard KBase user account through http://kbase.us and apply for a developer account.
+Once you have submitted the forms, please contact us with your username and we will help with the next steps.

 ## <A NAME="steps"></A>Steps in Using SDK